timsampson/cs50club/README.md

 _Why Clasp_

-- Claps allows the use of a local IDE, which gives you so many wonderful benefits, but I mostly wanted Git integration and to use VS Code.
+- Clasp allows the use of a local IDE, which gives you so many wonderful benefits, but I mostly wanted Git integration and to use VS Code.
 - Parcel
   - bundling: projects I am looking forward to building will likely need to integrate external libraries.
 For this project, I tested bundling using Bootstrap.
   - inlining: it more convenient to work with a conventional project structure and have a Parcel plugin convert it to a format required by GAS, than to structure your project as a typical GAS project.
 An additional benefit is to use a modern workflow that will prepare you to work on other platforms.